riot/riot/doc/guide/index.md

 # Custom tag example

 Riot custom tags are the building blocks for user interfaces.
 They make the "view" part of the application.
-Here is an extended TODO- example showing various features of Riot:
+Here is an extended TODO example showing various features of Riot:

 ```